Playwriting

 (Solo Play)

-A play about boats, magic, and boat-magic.
 Presented as part of Undiscovered Countries' July 2015 showcase.

 A Portrait of the Artist as a Young Dragon